Interview: Top producer and the CORE training coach Jen Hernandez

 My mindset had been, “I have to do all of these things, I’m the only one who can do all of this stuff, nobody else can do it like me”.
 I was just too busy to think about it.

 With that being said, I hired my second official assistant in late 2009, which is when the team really started to blossom.
 In 2010 I made a couple of more hires.
 Now the team that supports me, whether thats production support or business development, is 7 people plus I have 3 processors.
-As far as the 7 person team that directly support me, there is a personal assistant, my brother Kenny is my team manager, 2 front end production associates, 2 back end production associates for contract to close, and a business development person for relationships and events.
+As far as the 7 person team that directly supports me, there is a personal assistant, my brother Kenny is my team manager, 2 front-end production associates, 2 back-end production associates for the contract to close, and a business development person for relationships and events.

 Mortgage office workflow

 How does having the team in place change your daily workflow?

 The mojo of the mortgage business is the grind and everything is last minute and you’re derailed all the time because you’re always focused on that next, new hot person that needs you right now.
 But with the team, the beauty is that everything is delegated and has become a well-oiled machine.
 We’re not perfect by any means, but there’s a very clear structure of “if this, then that”.
 The flow chart of the life of a loan is very clear and who does what.
 It allows me to be more in this position that I’m really enjoying of taking a step back so I can lead the team.
 Kenny manages the team, he’s the one everyone dreads like, uh-oh he’s got a grumpy look on his face.
 I’m the one that is the good parent, that’s more loving and understanding.
 I’m not in the details of the file, but I am an expert, let’s be clear.
 If I had to sit down and process a loan right now if my life depended on it, I would do it perfectly and it would be great.
 Do I want to do that?
 No. So, I don’t do all the intricate detail work, because everyone does it so great.

 What are your primary responsibilities for the team?